abisummers/abisummers.github.io/src/pages/articles/learning-french.md

 ### Classes via la Mairie

-After au pairing, I did a web dev bootcamp and then started working as a teaching assistant on the same course.
+After au pairing, I did a web dev bootcamp in 2018 and then started working as a teaching assistant (TA) on the same course.
 The bootcamp was taught in English, but most of the students were French speaking.
 When I was a TA, there were students who didn't speak French, so I continued to speak in English so they would understand.
+Not speaking French can be a very isolating feeling.

-I knew I wanted to improve my French, so I did some French classes at la Mairie (via the town hall).
-These classes were some of the cheapest that I could find and I like them a lot.
+I knew I wanted to improve my French, so I did some French classes via la Mairie (town hall).
+These classes were really cheap and I liked the classes a lot.
 However, where I was working moved to the other side of Paris so I was having to leave work in order to make it on time.
 After a while, I decided that it was too much and I stopped attending class.
+With being a TA, it meant that sometimes I would put on workshops after class for students or for potential students.
+I ran a _code me if you can_ workshop where we created a basic HTML page, and another workshop where we created a basic ping pong game.

 ### Classes with Alliance Francaise

-As a birthday gift, I got a week long course Alliance Francaise which was good but I was placed in a level that was too high for me.
+As a birthday gift in 2018, I got a week long course Alliance Francaise which was good but I was placed in a level that was too high for me.
+It definitely gave me a push I needed in terms of motivation and being back in a class room.

-I also did online classes with them for almost a year in total.
+I also did online classes with them for almost a year in total starting in 2020.
 Every tuesday and Thursday during term times, I had a two hour french class after work.
 I booked them through _mon compte formation_ which was amazing because French lessons are _expensive_ which is why I put it off for so long.
 The online classes worked well for me, because it was during Covid and I was working from home.

 When working in France, money goes towards _mon compte formation_ which is essentially credits that can be used for various courses - French classes, learning to drive and a whole bunch of other stuff.
 They recently changed the rules, where you now have to pay 100€ towards the cost of course.
 You have to pay attention to what courses you're picking because some of them are really bad deals, and are expensive just because people have "free" money to use.
 The search feature on the website sucks, so it takes quite a lot of time to compare different options.